Explanation, Social Stratification, Social Inequality,

 with and focusses on what social functions various elements of the social system perform

 with regard to the system as a whole.
-Social structures

-deduced from these structures.
+social functions are deduced from these structures.

 Structural functionalism means